 The seven generic CiPs cover the universal requirements of all specialties as described in GMP and the GPC framework.
 Assessment of the generic CiPs will be underpinned by the descriptors for the nine GPC domains and evidenced against the performance and behaviour expected at that level of training.
-Satisfactory sign off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.
+Satisfactory sign-off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.
 It will not be necessary to assign a level of supervision for these non-clinical CiPs.

-In order to ensure consistency and transferability, the generic CiPs have been grouped under the GMP-aligned categories used in the Foundation Programme curriculum plus an additional category for wider professional practice:
+In order to ensure consistency and transferability, the generic CiPs have been grouped under the GMP-aligned categories used in the foundation programme curriculum plus an additional category for wider professional practice:

-- Professional behaviour and trust
+- professional behaviour and trust

-- Communication, team-working and leadership
+- communication, teamworking and leadership

-- Safety and quality
+- safety and quality

-- Wider professional practice
+- wider professional practice.

-For each generic CiP there are a set of descriptors of the observable skills and behaviours which would demonstrate that a trainee has met the minimum level expected.
+For each generic CiP, there is a set of descriptors of the observable skills and behaviours which would demonstrate that a trainee has met the minimum level expected.